LLNL/llnl.github.io/README.md

 #### Tips

 The gems in your sourcefile get updated frequently.
-It is a good idea to occasionally run `bundle update` from with your project's root directory to make sure the sotware on your computer is up to date.
+It is a good idea to occasionally run `bundle update` from within your project's root directory to make sure the sotware on your computer is up to date.

 ### Contact